yclas/documentation/understanding-yclas-themes.md

 ### HTML

-Let’s consider following image.
+Let's consider following image.
 This image is a screenshot of our homepage.
 As you can see there are 4 main sectors **HEADER**, **MAIN CONTENT**, Placeholder-**LEFT** (widgets Placeholder), **FOOTER**.

 ![Demo Yclas \(1\)](//open-classifieds.com/wp-content/uploads/2014/01/Demo-Open-Classifieds-1.png)

-Please note that the header, footer, widget-placeholders are static parts of mark-up, they don’t change content.
+Please note that the header, footer, widget-placeholders are static parts of mark-up, they don't change content.

 But Main content is dependant on the page you are in.
 And all mark-up files could be found in themes/views/pages.
 The one related to advertising are in theme/views/pages/ad.